 - Introduction of new Condition 8602 which prohibits the holder from having an outstanding public health debt (exceptions exist for costs that are met by private health insurance, Medicare, etc.)

 - New visa Condition 8303 will prohibit activities that endanger or threaten any individual, or activities disruptive to, or violence threatening harm to, the Australian community or a group within the Australian community.

 - Visa Condition 8304 which requires temporary visa holders to identify themselves by the same name in all dealings with Commonwealth, state or territory government agencies.
-If you change your name, you must inform all government agencies of this name change, including the Department of Immigration and Border Protection, as soon as possible.
+If you change your name, you must inform all government agencies of this name change, including the Department of Home Affairs, as soon as possible.

 - Visa Condition 8564 will require individuals not to engage in criminal conduct.
 Individuals who are subject to this condition, and who receive a criminal conviction during their stay in Australia, may have their visa cancelled.

-These type of ‘integrity’ changes are likely to continue to be made as the government identifies issues it consider to be ‘loopholes’ or open to abuse.
+These type of ‘integrity’ changes are likely to continue to be made as the government identifies issues it considers to be ‘loopholes’ or open to abuse.

 Hammond Taylor will continue to advise on 457 visa updates, including the introduction of the new TSS visa system in coming months.